shekhei/image-maxsize-webpack-loader/README.md

 Credits
 -------
 I would have to say, thanks to people who wrote the gm bindings, that made it much easier!
+Thanks @danielberndt for cleaning up the code and adding the imagemagick options!